microsoft/TemplateStudio/docs/WPF/frameworks/mvvmbasic.md

 **Reacting to navigation events**

-ViewModels can react to the navigation events overriding the `INavigationAware` and use the `OnNavigatedTo` to initialize data (i.e. SettingsViewModel).
+ViewModels can react to the navigation events implementing the `INavigationAware` and use the `OnNavigatedTo` to initialize data (i.e. SettingsViewModel).
 On this method, you can also read the navigation parameter.

 ```csharp
 public void OnNavigatedTo(object parameter)